-The founder of Microsoft, Bill Gates, reviewed the book on his blog, Gates Notes, and described it as both entertaining and highly informative:
+Bill Gates reviewed the book on his blog, Gates Notes, and described it as both entertaining and highly informative:

 “The Most Powerful Idea in the World is an entertaining narrative weaving together the clever characters, incremental innovations and historical context behind the engines that gave birth to our modern world…The book’s premise is that the Anglophone world—England, Scotland, Wales and America—was the epicenter of the Industrial Revolution because it ‘democratized the nature of invention.’
 Rosen makes a compelling argument that the steam engine is the quintessential example of that democratization at work…The Most Powerful Idea in the World is enjoyable reading, although it does go into a lot of detail about steam engines, and you will learn more about how they work than you might expect.
 With that one footnote, I highly recommend the book.”

-Published in 2013, the book discusses the affect the industrial revolution had on workers and challenges the notion that it was grim, inhumane and exploitative as many previous historians have suggested.
+Published in 2013, this book discusses the affect the industrial revolution had on workers and challenges the notion that it was grim, inhumane and exploitative as many previous historians have suggested.

 The book uses hundreds of firsthand accounts, mostly published and unpublished autobiographies, to explore what the actual workers felt about their experiences and, in doing so, found they were not what was expected, as Griffin writes in the introduction: